ExReg: Wide-range Photo Exposure Correction via a Multi-dimensional Regressor with Attention: Experiments

 \section{Experiments}

-In this section, we first verify the effectiveness of our ExReg by comparing the proposed algorithm with a wide range of existing methods for exposure correction and image enhancement in Sec.~\ref{sec:ExReg}.
-Then, we analyze the efficacy of each component in our model in Sec.~\ref{sec:Ablation}.
-Note that we refer to the architecture proposed by M. Afifi et al.~\cite{afifi2021learning} as MSPEC.
+\CCH{ In this section, we first validate the effectiveness of our proposed ExReg framework by comparing it against a broad set of existing methods for exposure correction and image enhancement in Sec.~\ref{sec:ExReg}.
+We then conduct detailed ablation studies to assess the contribution of each component in our model, as presented in Sec.~\ref{sec:AblationRegNet} and Sec.~\ref{sec:ExpRegNet}.
+For clarity, we refer to the architecture proposed by M. Afifi et al.~\cite{afifi2021learning} as MSEC throughout this paper. }